jessicarush/react-notes/hooks.md

   });

   // update localStorage when state changes
-  // Note that we also hve to pass they key into the depenency array.
+  // Note that we also hve to pass they key into the dependency array.
   // Without it, the side-effect may run with an outdated key (also called stale)
   // if the key changed between renders. useEffect(() => {